 - Page size determines the cumulative size of all services that are used on a page.
-Both code components, scripts, pictures, and other files are included in these tools.
+Code components, scripts, pictures, and other files are included in the calculation of Page speed.

-- Period to First Byte (TTFB) calculates how long the server returns the information from the browser requesting the page and the first byte of the information.
+- Time to First Byte (TTFB) calculates how long the server returns the information from the browser requesting the page and the first byte of the data.

-- Round Trip Time (RTT) explains the time it takes to complete the information request – from the moment the request is made by the browser to the time it takes to enter the server, to how long it takes to send the answer to the browser.
+- Round Trip Time (RTT) explains the time it takes to complete the data request – from the moment the request is made by the browser to the time it takes to enter the server, to how long it takes to send the answer back to the browser.

 So, what slows pages down?

-You surely want to make sure your site loads easily with these compelling numbers.
-Take into account a few forms in which your site could slow down.
+You surely want to make sure your site loads easily with compelling numbers.
+Take into account few ways in which your site could slow down.